 In Arizona during the last reporting period of Apr.
 1, 2016 - Sept.
 30, 2016 there were 24,787 calls to the Child Abuse Hotline which met statutory criteria for a DCS report.
 The calls inform DCS of the potential abuse or neglect of a child or children.(DCS Semi-Annual Report, 12/16)

 DCS investigates these calls to determine whether the children can safely remain in the home, whether services to the family can be offered, and/or whether the children need to be removed from the home to keep them safe.

-As of September 30, 2015 there were 18,657 Arizona children in out-of-home care - in relative placement, foster homes, group homes, shelters or residential treatment centers.
-This is a 6% increase from the prior reporting period.
-(DCS Semi-Annual Report, 12/15)
+As of September 30, 2016 there were 17,984 Arizona children in out-of-home care - in relative placement, foster homes, group homes, shelters or residential treatment centers.
+This is a 4.9% decrease from the prior reporting period.
+(DCS Semi-Annual Report, 12/16)

 Reform is needed to prevent the large number of children in care as well as serving children in care.
 Disproportionality of children in care needs to be addressed.
 Diversity and inclusiveness education must be an integral part of this effort.

 "Child Welfare Reporting Requirements Semi-Annual Report for the period of April 1, 2016 through September 20, 2016"